erinmaus/itsyscape/todo/Trailer_0.8.0.md

 # Scene 5

 **Clips:**
-* Show The Empty King in the Sistine of the Simulacrum engaging the player with Gottskrieg, fade out as The Empty King does an "AGS special" (the spinny jumpy spinny attack)
+* Show The Empty King in the Sistine of the Simulacrum engaging the player with the ancient zweihander, fade out as The Empty King does an "AGS special" (the spinny jumpy spinny attack).

 **Narrator:**
 * Will you face The Empty King with your comrades or alone?